What are the DiversityEdu courses and what do they teach?

 Why did Bowdoin decide to launch its first college-wide diversity, equity, and inclusion (DEI) educational effort with the DiversityEdu courses?

 Bowdoin decided that its first college-wide educational DEI educational effort would be the DiversityEdu courses for the purpose of grounding all of us in the important understanding of engaging with the issues surrounding equity and inclusion.
 We know that campus constituents have differing levels of expertise, and this foundational work will allow those with less knowledge of this topic to expand their proficiency.
 At the same time, it will assure that those with more experience in the subject matter are receiving the same information, so that all members of our campus community can share a common starting point and language for discussion.
-We believe this educational path will enable all of us to have more skillful conversations as we move through a multi-year process of learning and working with each other.
+We believe this baseline knowledge will enable all of us to have more skillful conversations as we move through a multi-year process of learning and working with each other.

 Who is taking the DiversityEdu course?
 Is it required?